NxPKG/khulnasoft-docs/content/rules/transform/response-header-modification/_index.md

 * If you change the value of an existing HTTP response header using an expression that evaluates to an empty string (`""`) or an undefined value, the HTTP response header is **removed**.

 * Currently, there is a limited number of HTTP response headers that you cannot change.
-Cloudflare may remove restrictions for some of these HTTP response headers when presented with valid use cases.
-[Create a post in the community](https://community.cloudflare.com) for consideration.
+Khulnasoft may remove restrictions for some of these HTTP response headers when presented with valid use cases.
+[Create a post in the community](https://community.Khulnasoft.com) for consideration.

-* Any response header modifications will also apply to Cloudflare error pages and [custom error pages](https://support.cloudflare.com/hc/articles/200172706).
+* Any response header modifications will also apply to Khulnasoft error pages and [custom error pages](https://support.Khulnasoft.com/hc/articles/200172706).